-- 1. Engrosses all bills.
-After passage of a bill on second reading in the house of origin, it is given to the engrossing clerk.
-To "engross" means to type an exact copy of the bill, with amendments, as it stands after second reading in the house of origin.
-If no amendment is made on second reading, the original bill itself is accepted as the engrossed bill.
-In the case of minor amendments, such amendments may be indicated in red on the printed bill for use as the engrossed bill.
-(Joint Rule 19). - Revises all bills.
+- 2. Revises all bills originating in the other house.
 When the bill passes on second reading in the second house, with amendments, it is revised.
-To "revise" means to type amendments on slips of paper and clip these to the bill in appropriate places so that the bill reads exactly as it passed the second house on second reading. - Makes copies of such other documents, journals, reports, or papers as are needed. - 4.
-Prepares a true copy of each bill in its final form after it has been approved by both houses.
+To "revise" means to type amendments on slips of paper and clip these to the bill in appropriate places so that the bill reads exactly as it passed the second house on second reading. - 3.
+Prepares a true copy of each bill in its final form for enrollment after it has been approved by both houses.
 The original is transmitted to the Governor for his action, and a copy is given to the sponsor.
 It is most important that the sponsor review very carefully the enrolled bill.
-If a bill passes both houses without amendment, and the printed bill is in such form that it may be used as the enrolled bill the clerk of the house or the secretary of the senate may so direct.
-The enrolling clerk then prepares the printed bill in the prescribed form for necessary signatures.